Beate Gütschow

-Beate Gütschow (born 1970 in Mainz, Germany) is a contemporary German artist.
+Beate Gütschow (born 1970 in Mainz, West Germany) is a contemporary German artist.
 She lives and works in Cologne and Berlin.

 Life and work

 Gütschow studied art at the University of Fine Arts of Hamburg from 1993 to 2000, and at the Oslo National Academy of the Arts in 1997.

-She served as guest professor from 2009-2010 at the Academy of Visual Arts in Leipzig.
+She served as guest professor from 2009 to 2010 at the Academy of Visual Arts in Leipzig.
 Since 2011 she is a professor at the Academy of Media Arts Cologne.

 Gütschow's work explores the relationship between photographic representation and reality.
 It also investigates how our visual perception is informed and influenced by prior knowledge of other images.

 LS Series

 In her first series, "LS" (an abbreviation of Landschaft, or landscape) Gütschow uses photographic means to reconstruct depictions of landscape in 17th- and 18th-century paintings.
 With the aid of computer software, she montages scores of image fragments to create photographs that adhere to the compositional principles of the ideal landscape.